The Standard Industrial Classification (SIC)

 In 1937 an Interdepartmental Committee on Industrial Classification was established to do develop a plan for, and promote the adoption of a unified classification of economic activities.

 Quite interestingly, the entire classification was not developed in "one go".
-First, in 1938 they created a list of manufacturnig industries, and the following year a list of non-manufacturnig industries.
-THis was still not a complete classification, since it missed the descriptions.
+First, in 1938 they created a list of manufacturing industries, and the following year a list of non-manufacturing industries.
+This was still not a complete classification, since it missed the descriptions.
 Such descirptions were added to both lists in 1940.

 Ultimately, the first version of the manual to Manufacturing Industries was published in 1941, and to Nonmanufacturing Industries in 1942.